Elk, regal racks sprouting skyward and heads held high, once were a common sight in Minnesota.

 Support for Minnesota's elk population appears to be increasing.
 Yet elk are large animals that often cause crop and fence damage.
 DNR strives to find a balance between landowner/farmer tolerance and the public's desire for more animals.

-The 2016-2020 draft elk management plan now under development reflects a priority to maintain and further increase landowner acceptance of elk while increasing the herd sizes in Kittson County and bringing the Grygla herd up to the population goal established in 2009.
+The 2016-2020 draft elk management plan is an update to the 2009 Elk Management plan and, as originally drafted, reflected a priority to maintain and further increase landowner acceptance of elk while seeking to increase the herd sizes in Kittson County and bring the Grygla herd up to the population goal established in 2009.

-Public comment on the draft plan is complete.
-This input along with input from elk advisory work groups made up of a broad spectrum of stakeholders in northwestern Minnesota will be used to finalize the plan.
+Public comment on the draft plan was completed in winter of 2016.
+The input, along with input from elk advisory work groups made up of a broad spectrum of stakeholders in northwestern Minnesota, was used to finalize the plan.

 Elk are members of the deer family.
 They can weigh up to 900 pounds and stand 5 feet tall at the shoulder.
 Their coats are deep reddish brown in the summer, but their sides and back become light tan while their head, neck and legs become dark brown in the winter.